 Download Practice Workbook

-Download this practice sheet to practice while you are reading this article.
+Downloads this practice workbook for practice while you are reading this article.

 We can use the OFFSET function to make a drop-down list with the given data.
 The list can be standard or dynamic.
-Let’s discuss.
+Let’s discuss this.

-Select a cell where you want to make the list (D3) and go to “Data”, click on “Data Validation”
+- Select a cell where you want to make a list.
+We selected cell D5 and go to “Data”, and click on “Data Validation”.

 Data → Data Tools → Data Validation

-In the source field, apply the “OFFSET” formula.
+- In the Data Validation dialogue box, select List as the Validation criteria.
+In the Source field, apply the OFFSET formula.
 Insert the values and the final formula is

 The dynamic drop-down list will allow you to auto-update your data.
 Follow these steps to learn.